-I was tempted to inject a typo in this post just for the irony.
+I was tempted to inject a typo in this post on Escaped Defects, just for the irony.
 If you find it, post in the comments.

-Software development is challenging.“In an agile world, baking quality in—defect prevention—is the norm, or at least it should be.”
+Software development is challenging.“In an agile world, baking quality in— escaped defects prevention—is the norm, or at least it should be.”

 Done well, this kind of development can be incredibly rewarding and the feedback loops are almost instantaneous.